Baduy people: Inner Baduy

+The region's average annual temperature is 26.5 °C, with minimal seasonal fluctuation; temperatures typically range from a minimum of 26.1 °C in February to a maximum of 26.8 °C in May, September, and October.
+The average monthly rainfall is 171.1 mm, categorizing it as medium.
+This rainfall contributes to an average relative humidity of 81%, with the lowest levels (76%) occurring in August and September and the highest (85%) in February.
+The area is located within the Ciujung watershed, with the Ciujung River traversing the region from its forested southern upstream to the northern downstream.
+The area encompasses eleven sub-watersheds.
+Land use within Baduy Dalam is diverse, comprising seven distinct categories: kampung (settlements), leuit (rice storage areas), huma (dry agricultural land), jami (mixed gardens), reuma (old secondary forests), leuweung lembur (homestead gardens), and leuweng kolot (protected forests).

+Outer Baduy

+The Outer Baduy region comprises a total of 55 village, include Cigoel (Kaduketug 3), Cipondok (Kaduketug 2), Kaduketug 1, Kadukaso, Cihulu, Balingbing, Marengo, Gajeboh, Kadujangkung, Babakan Karakal (Kadugede), Karakal, Kaduketer 1, Kaduketer 2, Cikopeng, Cibongkok, Ciwaringin, Binglugemok (Cibitung), Batara, Sorokokod, Panyerangan, Cigula, Cicatang, Cicatang 2, Kadukohak, Cisaban, Babakan Cisaban, Cijanar, Leuwihandam, Cicangkudu, Cisagu Landeuh, Cijengkol, Cikadu 1, Cikadu 2, Cipiit 1, Cilingsuh, Cisagu Pasir, Cipiit 2, Ciranji, Babakan Eurih, Cisadane (Leuwigede), Cibagelut, Batubeulah, Cibogo, Pamoean, Cipaler, Cicakal Muara, Cicakal Tarikolot, Cicakal Girang, Cicakal Girang 2, Cicakal Girang 3 (Leuwibuleud), Cijangkar, Ciranca Kondang, Kanengai, and Cikulingseng.

 Language

-The native language of the Baduy people, Baduy, belongs to the Sundanesic language family.
+The native language of the Baduy people, Baduy, is most closely related and sometimes considered to be a dialect of Sundanese.
 Native speakers are dispersed in regions around the Mount Kendeng, Rangkasbitung district of Lebak Regency, Pandeglang Regency, and Sukabumi, West Java.
 It is estimated that there are 11,620 speakers as of 2010.
 In order to communicate with outsiders, the Baduy people tend to speak Sundanese and sometimes Indonesian to some degree of fluency.
-The Inner Baduy in Kanekes village are mostly illiterate, hence their customary, religious belief system and ancestral folk tales are preserved in a form of oral tradition.
+The Inner Baduy in Kanekes village are mostly illiterate, hence, their customary religious belief system and ancestral folk tales are preserved in the form of oral tradition.

 Education

 Formal education for Baduy children is seen by Baduy people as a violation of their traditional customs, and they have so far refused the Indonesian government's proposals to build educational facilities in their villages.
 As a result, few Baduy people are educated or able to read or write.